 This can be done in accordance with the state's eviction laws in any of the following ways:

-• Leaving a copy of the notices with someone of “suitable age” who lives with the tenant in question
+• Leaving a copy of the notices with someone of “suitable age” who lives with the tenant in question.

 The Court Hearing

-Both the landlord and the tenant are required to be present at the eviction court hearing.
+Both the landlord and the tenant are required to be present at the eviction hearing.
 If the tenant fails to be present for the court process, then the court may rule in favor of the landlord by default, and the tenant will have to move out of the rental home.

 If the court rules in favor of the landlord at the eviction hearing, then a writ of possession will be issued and the process will move to the next step.